antoniocigna/BilingBuilder/README.md

 There is also an Italian version in the  **BilingBuilder_Guida_in_Italiano** folder

 ## Language of BilingBuilder
-As it is delivered all messages and written are provided in Italian and English, but you can add any languages
+As it is delivered all messages and written are in Italian and English languages, but you can add any languages
-/as it's explained in **DEV/toBuildUpdate_messages** folder.
+as it's explained in **DEV/toBuildUpdate_messages** folder.

 The language used is the local one if available otherwise English is used.
 But the user can change it pressing a button.